Learning Soft Constraints From Constrained Expert Demonstrations: Approach

-In both cases, it is not a good idea to have expert or expert-like trajectories in $-J_\mu^{\pi_{mix}}(c)$.
-To mitigate this, we propose two reweightings: (a) we reweight the policies in $\pi_{mix}$ so that policies dissimilar to the expert policy are favoured more in the calculation of $-J_\mu^{\pi_{mix}}(c)$, and (b) we reweight the individual trajectories in the expectation $-J_\mu^{\pi_{mix}}(c)$ to ensure that there is less or negligible weight associated with the expert or expert-like trajectories.
-We can perform both these reweightings using a density estimator.
-In this work, we use a normalizing flow for this purpose, more specifically, we use the RealNVP flow \cite{dinh2016density}.
+To improve empirical convergence, we propose two reweightings: (a) we reweight the policies in $\pi_{mix}$ (line 6 in Algorithm \ref{alg:icl-ca}) so that policies dissimilar to the expert policy are favoured more in the calculation of $-J_\mu^{\pi_{mix}}(c)$, and (b) we reweight the individual trajectories in the expectation $-J_\mu^{\pi_{mix}}(c)$ (line 8 in Algorithm \ref{alg:icl-ca}) to ensure that there is less or negligible weight associated with the expert or expert-like trajectories.
+We can perform both these reweightings using a density estimator (specifically, RealNVP flow \citep{dinh2016density}).
+The idea is to learn the density of expert or expert-like state-action pairs and compute the negative log-probability (NLP) of any given trajectory's state-action pairs at test time to determine if it is expert or expert-like, or not.
+Practically, this is estimated by computing the mean and std. deviation of the NLP of expert state-action pairs, and then at test time, checking if the NLP of the given state-action pairs is within one std. deviation of the mean or not.
+Please refer to lines 1-3 in Algorithm \ref{alg:icl-ca} for the exact pseudocode.

 Our complete algorithm is provided in Algorithm \ref{alg:icl}.
+As mentioned in Section \ref{subsec:icl-phases}, the algorithm repeatedly optimizes the objectives defined in \Cref{crl} and \Cref{cost-adjustment2} on lines 6 and 7.
+The procedures for these optimizations are provided in Algorithms \ref{alg:icl-crl} and \ref{alg:icl-ca}, which use the penalty method as described in Section \ref{subsec:dc2}.
+Further, Algorithm \ref{alg:icl-ca} describes constraint adjustment using a normalizing flow as described in this subsection. \textit{Inputs and outputs to each algorithm have also been specified.}